California Chamber Symphony: History

 In 1958 the noted violinist and conductor Henri Temianka founded the Beverly Hills Concerts for Youth.
-Works such as ‘’Peter and the Wolf’’ and Saint-Saëns’ ‘’Carnival of the Animals’’ were performed, with celebrity participants including Ray Bradbury, Victor Borge, Hans Conreid, Peter Ustinov and Sam Jaffe donating their services as narrators.
+Works such as ‘’Peter and the Wolf’’ and Saint-Saëns’ ‘’Carnival of the Animals’’ were performed, with celebrity participants including Ray Bradbury, Victor Borge, Hans Conried, Peter Ustinov and Sam Jaffe donating their services as narrators.
 In Benjamin Britten’s opera ‘’Noye’s Fludde’’, children from the audience participated.
 The orchestra also gave special concerts at Juvenile Hall and for the disabled.

 Initially called “The Temianka Little Symphony,” in 1960 the orchestra became the California Chamber Symphony.
 It was the first true chamber orchestra in Los Angeles.
 While based at Royce Hall, UCLA, the group toured the United States and Canada extensively, as well as Hong Kong, and was featured in special television programs on KCET and KNBC.

 The orchestra gave over 100 concerts during a span of some three decades.
 In addition to the baroque and classical literature, the CCS performed major works by such famous modern composers as Aaron Copland, Darius Milhaud, Dmitri Shostakovich, Malcolm Arnold and Carlos Chavez; many of these were West Coast premieres.
 In 1962 the great violinist David Oistrakh performed the Beethoven, the Brahms and the Bach E Major concertos with the CCS, and as an encore joined Temianka to play the Bach ‘’Double Concerto’’.
 Other soloists who appeared with the CCS under Temianka’s direction included Jean-Pierre Rampal, Henryk Szeryng, Leonard Pennario and Benny Goodman.
 Temianka once joined violist William Primrose to perform Mozart’s ‘’Sinfonia Concertante’’, and on another occasion played viola in that piece with Isaac Stern.